ShiG2004/College_Projects/README.md

-# College_Projects
+# College Projects
-Information system projects at University of Pittsburgh.
+Information system projects at University of Pittsburgh at Johnstown.